A note on wormholes as compact stellar objects: Introduction

 \section{Introduction}

 It is well known that a Morris-Thorne wormhole can only be held open by violating the null energy condition (NEC), calling for the existence of exotic matter at or near the throat.
 While the need for exotic mater is rather problematical, it is not a conceptual problem, as we know from the Casimir effect \cite{MT88}.
 In other words, exotic matter can be made in the laboratory.
 An open question is whether enough could be produced locally to sustain a macroscopic traversable wormhole.
-Many reserachers consider any wormhole solution unphysical if exotic matter cannot be avoided, as would be the case, for example, in some modified gravitational theories.
+Many researchers consider any wormhole solution unphysical if exotic matter cannot be avoided.
 The purpose of this note is to reexamine some of these requirements.
 We are primarily interested in qualitative results.